Superzchen/iLearnPlus/README.md

-# For users who want to use *iLearnPlus* package :
+# Guidance to Use :
 cd to the *iLearnPlus* folder which contains iLearnPlus.py and run the ‘iLearnPlus.py’ script as follows:
 ```sh
 python iLearnPlus.py